reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 - `KEY_SERIALIZER_CLASS_CONFIG` - Serializer class to be used for the key.
 - `VALUE_SERIALIZER_CLASS_CONFIG` - Serializer class to be used for the value.
 We are using StringSerializer for both keys and values.

-Now we have our producer config ready.
+Now that we have our producer config ready.
 Let's create configuration for consumer:

 ```java
 @Configuration